 Tulip Tree Soil And Planting

-For best results plant in a full sun position with well draining soil as the Tulip tree really does not like to have its feet wet for any length of time.
-Although chalk tolerant best results will be had if planting in a more acidic soil.
+For best results plant in a full sun position with well-draining soil as the Tulip tree really does not like to have its feet wet for any length of time.
+Although chalk tolerant best results will be had if planting in more acidic soil.

 Message card included at no additional cost if required.
 Just add the information required on the card at checkout.